freebsd/freebsd-quarterly/2020q4/bastille.md

 ### What is Bastille? ###

-Bastille is an open-source system for automating deployment and management of containerized applications on FreeBSD.
+Bastille is an open-source system for automating deployment and management of containerised applications on FreeBSD.

 Bastille Templates automate container setup allowing you to easily reproduce containers as needed.

-Bastille is available in ports at `sysutils/bastille`.
+Bastille is available in ports as `sysutils/bastille`.

 ### Q4 2020 Status ###